blund/pond/README.md

 So far, the language assumes only the `main` function is defined, and that it `return`s a mathematical experssion.
 This expression supports decimal, binary and hexadecimal values :)

 More will be added soon!

+The project is currenctly following the blog series from Nora Sandler, [Writing a C Comiler](https://norasandler.com/2017/11/29/Write-a-Compiler.html), which I heavily reccomend if you want to do a similar project.